 How does a projector’s DLP technology work?

-If you want to learn more about how it works, you can read all the information on the official website of its developers Texas Instruments.
+If you want to learn more about how it works, you can watch the following video:

 Advantages of DLP projectors

 Better contrast: As they say, “blacks are blacker.”
 Due to the superior native contrast offered by this technology, it is considered more “cinematographic”, achieving deeper blacks and brighter whites.

 Sharper: When you have a shorter process or route when projecting the image, your refresh rate is higher.
 Therefore, the definition of the image and its sharpness are superior.

 Space and maintenance: The components make it possible to develop products that take up a smaller space and are more comfortable to transport, while not requiring filters as the chip is vacuum packed and do not allow dust to enter.